techthoughts2/PSGalleryExplorer/docs/index.md

 ## Features

+- Fully cross-platform and can be run on Windows, Linux, and macOS
 - Discover modules based on various criteria such as number of downloads, stars, forks, and more
-- Get insights into the health of a module's repository, including information about open issues, license, and last updated date
+- Get insights into the community health of a module's repository, including information about open issues, license, and last updated date
-- Fully cross-platform: runs on Windows, Linux, and macOS
+- Identify modules that are actively being developed by filtering based on their most recent repository update date.
-- Complements existing tools like `Find-Module` to provide another way to explore modules on the PowerShell Gallery.
+- Compliments existing tools like `Find-Module` to provide another way to explore modules on the PowerShell Gallery.
+- Identify up-and-coming or trending modules by comparing search results including and excluding popular and corporate modules
+- PSGalleryExplorer provides a detailed, informative output of module results to help you quickly identify prime candidates for further exploration.